chrissngn/cse15l-lab-reports/lab3.md

 `grep -v -i "the\|risk\|death" plos/pmed.0020180.txt`
 ![image](https://user-images.githubusercontent.com/123513732/236724940-b0877bb8-c36b-4213-9f44-2e5225c5d31e.png)
 Description: For this example I combined the inverse match search with the case insensitive search method by typing the commands next to each other seperated with a space.
 I also searched for multiple words, "the," "risk," and "death."
-The results returned all the lines that do not contain "the," "risk," "death," "The," "Risk," or "Death," another useful use case for teh `-v` comamnd.
+The results returned all the lines that do not contain "the," "risk," "death," "The," "Risk," or "Death," another useful use case for the `-v` command.

 ## Line Count with Grep
 `grep -n "search name" <file name>`
 ![image](https://user-images.githubusercontent.com/123513732/236725272-d8172630-6acf-4d71-af8e-9a5133422fde.png)
-Descr
+Description: Another command we can be useful aloneside the grep command is the `-n` command which counts and labels all the lines that match the word being searched.
+For this example I am searching for the word "risk" within a text file in the `plos` directory.
+The result returns all the lines that contain the word "risk" and add the line number that it came from in the text file.

 `grep -v -i -n "the\|risk\|death" plos/pmed.0020180.txt`
 ![image](https://user-images.githubusercontent.com/123513732/236725348-0ae20c2f-6a04-4098-b0de-6cd96ae5c857.png)
+Description: For this example I combined the inverse contains command `-v` with the case insensitive command `-i` and the line count command `-n` while searching for multiple words "the," "risk," and "death."
+The result returns all the lines that contains "the," "risk," "death," "The," "Risk," or "Death" labelled with the line number that it came from the text file.
+This is another use case of the `-n` command alonside other grep commands.